lindsay-stevens/openclinica_scripts/sqldatamart/ocdm_manual.md

 MS Office ODBC connection strings require a prefix of "ODBC;".
 Generally, it is easier to create the connection by browsing to the FileDSN, particularly for MS Excel.

 In MS Access, pass-through queries accept an ODBC connection string in the property sheet.
 Alternatively, select the fileDSN location and Access will insert the equivalent ODBC connection string for the pass-through query.
 Linked tables can also be created by selecting the fileDSN location.

+# General Information

+## Common Dataset Guides

+### Metadata
+The metadata dataset contains information about the configuration of the study.

+There may be minor differences between the corresponding values for some event definition parameters in the clinicaldata dataset.
+The clinicaldata dataset shows the site setting whereas metadata only shows the study settings.

+#### Column descriptions
+- study_name: the name of the study
+- study_status: the current status of the study - available = open, frozen = data locked but discrepancy note changes allowed, locked = no changes allowed
+- study_date_created: date the study was created
+- study_date_updated: date the study was last updated
+- site_oid: unique identifier for site belonging to the study
+- site_name: name of the site
+- event_oid: unique identifier for the event definition belonging to the study
+- event_order: order of the event within the study
+- event_name: name of the event
+- event_date_created: date event definition created
+- event_date_updated: date event definition last updated
+- event_repeating: whether the event can be completed more than once - true or 1 = yes, false or 0 = no
+- crf_parent_oid: unique identifier for the form definition belonging to the event
+- crf_parent_name: name of the form definition
+- crf_parent_date_created: date form definition was created
+- crf_parent_date_updated: date form definition was last updated
+- crf_version: name of the crf version
+- crf_version_oid: unique identifier for the version of the form definition
+- crf_version_date_created: date the form definition version was created
+- crf_version_date_updated: date the form definition version was last updated
+- crf_is_required: in the named event, whether the form must be completed for the event to be completed (can be configured per site)
+- crf_is_double_entry: in the named event, whether the form requires double data entry (can be configured per site)
+- crf_is_hidden: in the named event, whether the form is hidden from site users (can be configured per site)
+- crf_null_values: in the named event, what null codes are allowed (these are removed from the data)
+- crf_section_label: name of a section of the form definition version
+- crf_section_title: title of a section of the form definition version
+- item_group_oid: unique identifier for the item group belonging to the form definition
+- item_group_name: name of the item group
+- item_form_order: order that the item appears within the form definition
+- item_oid: unique identifier for the item (multi-valued fields have the value appended to the item_oid_multi_original)
+- item_name: name of the item  (multi-valued fields have the value appended to the item_name_multi_original)
+- item_oid_multi_original: original item oid for multi-valued items
+- item_name_multi_original: original name of the item for multi-valued items
+- item_units: item units displayed to users
+- item_data_type: item data type (st = string, int/real = numeric, date = date, file/pdate = string)
+- item_response_type: item response control type (single-select/radio = single choice drop-down/buttons, text/textarea = small/large text box, checkbox = checkbox(es), multi-select = many choice control, file = file uploader)
+- item_response_set_label: name of the item choice list
+- item_response_set_id: database id of the item choice list
+- item_response_set_version: version of the item choice list
+- item_question_number: item question number displayed to user
+- item_description: item description (not shown on the form)
+- item_header: bold text displayed above the item control on the form
+- item_subheader: text displayed above the item control on the form
+- item_left_item_text: text displayed on the left of the item control on the form
+- item_right_item_text: text displayed on the right of the item control on the form
+- item_regexp: regular expression used to perform soft check validation of the submitted item data
+- item_regexp_error_msg: error message displayed when the submitted item data fails regexp validation
+- item_required: whether the item must be completed for the form to be complete
+- item_default_value: default value populated for item before form submission
+- item_response_layout: horizontal or vertical layout option for radio or checkbox item controls
+- item_width_decimal: optional restriction on item value width and decimal places
+- item_show_item: whether the item is shown by default, items are shown if not specified (hidden items shown by scd [simple conditional display] or rules)
+- item_scd_item_oid: unique identifier of scd item, whose value dictates whether the item is shown
+- item_scd_item_option_value: value of scd item, that causes the item to be shown
+- item_scd_item_option_text: value label of scd item, that causes the item to be shown
+- item_scd_message: error message displayed when a value is submitted for an item and the scd item value is not equal to item_scd_item_option_value